Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Introduction

-At the same time, the precision to which QM has been tested over the last century makes it possible to conjecture that its mathematical framework describes a broader class of systems, for which the above law-of-large-numbers approach has no right to exist.
-These are the systems we are concerned with in this work, which we call \textit{non-replicable}.
-Relevant to this paper, two such frameworks are those typically studied by Quantum Cosmology (QC) and Quantum Field Theory (QFT).
-In QC, the system under consideration is the whole universe~\cite{DeWitt67,Hawking84} for which testing if the Born rule applies by making multiple copies is impossible.
-Hence, there is no \textit{a priori} reason to deem the use of QM's postulates in this case as well-defined.
-Similarly, in QFT one often works under the assumption that experiments can be replicated by starting from some initial state (e.g. the vacuum), assuming that the field's state can be reset to some target state.
-However, such degree of control on QFT degrees of freedom is in practice out of reach, at least due to causality reasons.
+Relevant to our work, examples of such systems are those typically studied by Quantum Cosmology (QC) and Quantum Field Theory (QFT).
+In QC, the system under consideration is the whole universe~\cite{DeWitt67,Hawking84}: as it is clear, testing the Born rule by making multiple copies is impossible in this case.
+Similarly, in QFT one often works under the assumption that experiments can be replicated by starting from some initial state (e.g. the vacuum) and that the field's state can be reset to some target state.
+However, such a degree of control on QFT degrees of freedom is, in practice, out of reach, at least due to causality reasons.
+Hence, there is no reason to deem using QM's postulates in these disciplines well-defined.

 This paper discusses the possibility of extending QM to non-replicable systems.
-To do so, we start with the assumption that the standard Born rule holds as usual for any given quantum state, as if replicas were available.
-Then, we study what statistics can emerge from non-replicable systems and define conditions under which observers can still meaningfully talk about the Born rule.
-This is done by looking at what an observer performing Repeated Measurements (RM) on a non-replicable system could infer from a string of subsequent measurement outcomes.
+By extension we do not mean that the Born rule is changed in its formal expression, but rather that we change its domain of validity, i.e. we extended the set of systems for which it can be used.
+The logic is the following.
+First, we \textit{assume} all systems behave following the standard postulates of quantum mechanics.
+Then, we notice that this assumption is not enough to enable the usage of the Born rule in all settings.
+In other words, assuming a system is quantum is not enough for using the Born rule.
+Next, we notice that the Born rule trivially holds for all quantum systems admitting replicas (those for which QM was formulated) and search for a class of systems not admitting replicas for which the Born rule holds.
+We find that some such systems exist, hence providing an extension of the domain of validity of the Born rule: the outcomes of measurements performed on these systems resemble those performed on replicable ones.
+In particular, we study what statistics can emerge from measuring non-replicable systems many times and define conditions under which observers can still meaningfully talk about the Born rule.
+This is done by looking at what an observer performing Repeated Measurements (RM) on a non-replicable system could infer from a string of measurement outcomes.

 As an example, we work out the details of RM performed on an Unruh-DeWitt (UDW) detector (e.g. a two-level system) interacting with a massless scalar field.
 This paradigmatic system provides an operational way to prove that the notion of particle is observer-dependent, which is a milestone result of QFT in non-inertial frames~\cite{BirrellD82,ParkerT09}.
 In particular, the detector model can be used to study the Unruh effect, which states that the quantum state observed to be empty of particles by inertial observers (the Minkowski vacuum) appears to be a thermal state for a class of uniformly accelerated observers (Rindler observers).
 A detector in uniform acceleration will excite and de-excite as if it would be absorbing and emitting particles in interaction with a thermal heat bath.
 An additional question is what happens when the state of the detector is measured.
 The measurement collapses the state of the detector, while the state of the composite detector-quantum field system factorizes to a product state.
 For an accelerated detector, establishing a thermal distribution for the state of the detector would require many measurements.
 However, the probabilistic interpretation assumes an \textit{i.i.d} setting, which becomes unrealistic by requiring either many identical copies of the detector and the quantum field, or the ability to reset the field state after the measurement.
 As an alternative, we resort to our repeated measurements protocol, and investigate whether a thermal distribution for the detector state can be reliably established.